delyva/wp-delyvax/readme.txt

 = 1.1.21 =
 *Release Date - 8 Nov 2021*

 * Option for Multi-vendor Dokan and WCFM.
+After updates, Dokan and WCFM users need to set 'Multi-vendor system' to Dokan or WCFM in the plugin setting.

 = 1.1.20 =
 *Release Date - 7 Oct 2021*